The Mitten Activity Bundle

 - change the location where the mitten gets dropped, which could also affect the animals that come along….the edge of the forest, near the pond or by the farmer’s barn (does a cow fit into a mitten?), etc.

 As you can see you can take this simple plot and come up with countless variations.
-Use the template in the activity pack as a guide. (download at the bottom of this post)
+Use the template in the activity bundle as a guide.
+(Download the bundle at the bottom of this post)

 Tell Your Story